leohku/faceformer-emo/README.md

 ### Training and Testing

+(WARNING: The snippet below might exhaust all memory on GPU, use 5 train_subjects for safe measure)

 - To train the model on VOCASET and obtain the results on the testing set, run:

 	```